What is the Community Standards Board (CSB)?

 Note: These are guidelines for preparation only.
 In some instances, there may be requirements and/or deadlines issued, to which you must comply.

-1) Any questions or concerns can be directed to the Board Moderator or the Office of Community Standards.
+1) Any questions or concerns can be directed to the Office of Community Standards.

 2) The Community Standards Board will be respectful to you as a fellow member of the SJU community and will expect that you conduct yourself respectfully in return.

 3) Dress appropriately for your hearing as a signal of the seriousness with which you are taking the proceedings.

 4) Show up on time for the hearing.
 If you do not know where to go, find the hearing location beforehand.
 Be sure to give yourself enough time to make it, especially if you are coming from off campus and need to find a parking spot.

 5) Do your homework before the hearing.
 Learn about the Community Standards process and standards.
 If you are a resident student, and if appropriate, talk to your Resident Assistant or someone in Residence Life.
 Consult with a Community Standards Advisor if needed.

 6) You may want to visit the Office of Community Standards prior to the hearing to review the information.
 Don't be afraid to ask questions if you are unsure of something or need clarification.
 Email or call or stop by to set up an appointment.
 In some cases, a pre-hearing will be scheduled for you to review the information and ask questions you may have.